A Block-Randomized Stochastic Method with Importance Sampling for CP Tensor Decomposition: Numerical Results

-The synthetic $I \times I \times J$ tensors are used in our experiments, and, to show the advantages of importance sampling, we use the method from \cite{larsenPracticalLeverageBasedSampling2020a} to generate the data.
+The synthetic tensors of size $I \times I \times I$ are used in our experiments, and, to show the advantages of importance sampling, we use the method from \cite{larsen2020PracticalLeverageBased} to generate the data.

-Specifically, two $I$-by-$R$ and one $J$-by-$R$ factor matrices with independent standard Gaussian entries are first generated.
-Then the first three columns of each factor matrix are set to be 0.
-Following this, a data-generating function with two parameters spread and magnitude is applied to the new factor matrices.
-The first parameter is used to control the number of non-zero elements in those three columns, and the second one is used to control the size of the non-zero elements.
-Thus, three factor matrices with very high leverage scores and hence a desired tensor are generated.
-Finally, we also add 5\% Gaussian noise to the elements of the tensor.
+Specifically, three $I$-by-$R_{true}$ factor matrices with independent standard Gaussian entries are first generated.
+Then, the first three columns of each factor matrix are set to be 0.
+Following this, a data-generating function with two parameters $spread$ and $magnitude$ is applied to those zero columns to make them nonzero, where the parameters are used to control the number and size of non-zero elements, respectively.
+Finally, for the last factor matrix, we only keep its top 15 rows and set the remaining rows to be 0.
+Thus, three factor matrices with high leverage scores are created and hence a desired true tensor is generated:

+The observed tensor is obtained by adding suitable noise into the true tensor.
+That is,

+where $\tensor{N} \in \bb{R}^{I \times I \times I}$ is a noise tensor with entries drawn from a standard normal distribution and the parameter $noise$ is the amount of noise.
+As for the sparse tensor, we will only add the noise to the non-zero entries.

-Note that the above way for generating data is not unique.
-As long as the data has the characteristic of different importance between rows, our algorithm will has better performance in terms of accuracy or the number of iterations compared with \texttt{AdasCPD} from \cite{fuBlockRandomizedStochasticProximal2020}.
+Note that the way of generating data is not unique.
+Actually, as long as the data has the characteristic of different importance among rows of coefficient matrices of CP-ALS subproblems, our algorithms will have better performance in terms of accuracy or the number of iterations compared with \texttt{AdasCPD}.